Martial Arts and Fitness

 Effective Self Defense | Fitness | Competition

 At Lone Wolf Kajukenbo, you will learn: practical self defense, techniques suitable for competition, and forms (kata).
 We also focus on fitness and injury prevention.

 We are not a franchise.
 We are a small locally-owned school, founded and operated by town residents.

 Sifu Tony “Lone Wolf” Miele, our chief Instructor, holds a fourth degree black belt in Kingi Method Kajukenbo.
 Sifu Miele has studied different martial arts styles, with origins and cultural influences from Hawaii, the U.S., Japan, Okinawa, Korea, China, and the Philippines.

-With over thirty-five years experience in the martial arts, Sifu Miele has studied Kajukenbo (Kingi Method), Kenpo (1980s “Iron Dragon” style, Springfield, MA), Shotokan Karate, Tang Soo Do (Korean Karate), Shaolin Hung Fut Kung Fu (influenced by Hung Gar and Fut Gar), Taekwondo, Hopkido, and Aikido (both Ki Society and United States Aikido Federation affiliated schools).
+With over thirty-five years experience in the martial arts, Sifu Miele has studied Kajukenbo (Kingi Method), Kenpo (1980s “Iron Dragon” style, Springfield, MA), Shotokan Karate, Tang Soo Do (Korean Karate), Shaolin Hung Fut Kung Fu (influenced by Hung Gar and Fut Gar), Taekwondo, Hopkido, Judo, and Aikido (both Ki Society and United States Aikido Federation affiliated schools).

 Sifu Miele was given his black belt and the fighting name “Lone Wolf” by his first teacher in the Martial Arts, Professor Robert “Tornado” Dutilly, who holds an eighth degree in Kingi Method Kajukenbo.